MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ### `snap_getBip32PublicKey`

-:::caution Only Callable By
+:::caution Only callable by
 - Snaps
 :::

 #### Parameters

 - `Object`
-  - `path` - An array, starting with `m`, containing the BIP-32 derivation path to the public key to retrieve, e.g., `["m", "44'", "60'"]`.
+  - `path` - An array, starting with `m`, containing the BIP-32 derivation path to the public key to retrieve, for example, `["m", "44'", "60'"]`.
   - `curve` - The curve to use for the key derivation, must be `'ed25519'` or `'secp256k1'`.
   - `compressed` - Whether the public key should be compressed.
 Defaults to `false`.